1,218 total miles of pipeline in the U.S. and Mexico

 The Live Oak Stabilizer, located in the heart of the Eagle Ford Shale, is a 15,000 barrel-per-day facility that provides a firm, field-level sales point and processing outlet for both on-spec and off-spec hydrocarbon liquids.
 Until its completion, the nearest available facility for oil and gas operators to dispose of these liquids was over 400 miles away via heavy truck transport.
 Our team thought outside the box and was able to build a one-of-a-kind facility that transforms a waste stream into three separate marketable products – condensate, y-grade natural gas liquids and rich gas, saving approximately 1.6 million gallons of diesel per year.
 The Live Oak Stabilizer not only unlocked hidden value for our customers, but also reduced 15.6 million truck miles per year across Texas highways.

 In 2014, we identified an underdeveloped but strategically located facility near one of the busiest refining locations in North America, Port Arthur, Texas.
-Over time, we have developed and expanded the midstream infrastructure at this location to efficiently handle a variety of bulk liquids, including refined motor fuels, renewable diesel, crude oil, and condensate.
+Over time, we have developed and expanded the midstream infrastructure at this location to efficiently handle a variety of bulk liquids, including refined fuels, renewable diesel, crude oil, and condensate.
 Today, this first-of-its-kind, state-of-the-art facility serves some of the largest energy companies in the world.
-We have 1,320,00 barrels of storage, can load custom blend products onto outgoing AfraMax ships, as well as handle 39000 barrels per day by unit trains bound from Canada to Mexico.
+We have 132,000 barrels of storage, capable of loading custom blend products onto outgoing AfraMax ships, as well as handle 39,000 barrels per day by unit trains from Canada to Mexico.

 The Delaware Basin is one of the most sought-after and competitive oil and gas producing regions in the country.
 We are proud to have been chosen by WPX Energy as their premier midstream partner, to jointly develop natural gas treating, processing, and gathering infrastructure in the region.
 Since the Delaware basin produces primarily crude oil, natural gas is often a byproduct that is flared.
-Today, our Stateline plant has recovered 190 million cubic feet of natural gas since startup of the facility and 908 millions gallons per day of NGLs that will be turned into thousands of useful everyday products.
+Today, 0ur Stateline Plant processes over 400 million cubic feet of natural gas per day at our facility and 908 million gallons per day of natural gas liquids(NGL’s), that will be turned into thousands of useful everyday products.
 Pipelines and cryogenic processing plants, like we have built in this area, reduce flaring in the area and turns an otherwise waste gas stream into economically viable product streams of natural gas and natural gas liquids.

 - Formation of HEP through the acquisition of a South Texas natural gas gathering system in Maverick, Zavala and Dimmit counties, with capital provided by Quanta Services and Crosstex Energy